 Angel investment isn’t always formal, and you can connect with these individuals in a variety of ways.
 They may be someone in your professional network who believes in your business idea and wants to put their money to work.
 You can also find potential angel investors online; sites such as Angel List connect companies and potential investors.

 The requirements for funding depend on each investor.
-Unlike with a bank loan, angel investment rarely depends heavily on personal or business credit histories.
+Unlike bank loans, angel investment rarely depends heavily on personal or business credit histories.
 Instead, angel investors are looking for great business concepts fronted by people with the right skill sets to succeed.
 To land funding from one of these investors, you’ll need:

 - A great business idea